amyheather/programming_notes/simulation/discrete_event.md

 * **Dynamic** - represents changes in system over time
 * **Discrete** - variables change at discrete points in time (e.g. customer arrivals) [[source]](https://bookdown.org/manuele_leonelli/SimBook/types-of-simulations.html)

+The output of a stochastic model is a **distribution** so stochastic healthcare systems have variable performance.
+Model is a simplification of the system that attempts to mimic that variation.
+If we want to compare two or more systems that have stochastic behaviour and output a random variable, then we must do so carefully as there is a risk of making an inference error.[TomL7]

 It uses **next event time handling**, meaning it keeps track of when events are due and hopes from event to event.
 This is more efficient, as ignores time inbetween when nothing is happening.[TomL7]

 ## Components of a DES